 Management of data is an important element of large scale multi-disciplinary projects.
 As such, HARMONY is collecting, using and generating a heterogeneous set of data throughout its lifecycle.
-This deliverable is the second version of the project's Data Management Plan and provides an updated view of the identified datasets based on the knowledge acquired since its first version which was delivered on M6.
+This deliverable is the third version of the project's Data Management Plan and provides an updated view of the identified datasets based on the knowledge acquired since its first two versions which were delivered on M6 and M33.
 Moreover, this deliverable reports on the data sharing agreements that have been put in effect over the course of the project in order to adhere to the GDPR regulations for primary data emerging from the HARMONY surveys.